Trulli & Sea

 A brief private transfer will take you to Coreggia, and from here you will mainly walk on the “Ciclovia dell’Acquedotto”, one of the greatest water pipelines in Europe, today part of a local network of cycling and walking trails.
 You will finally reach Locorotondo, walking surrounded by trulli and ancient bridges, olive groves and vineyards, cherry orchards and Mediterranean scrub.

-This white town is listed in the “Borghi più belli d’Italia” network, that celebrates the most authentic and hidden Italy.
+This white town is listed in the “Borghi più belli d’Italia” network, which celebrates the most authentic and hidden Italy.
 You will surely understand why, after a stroll in the labyrinthine old town, a glimpse at the unique “cummerse” houses, or simply sipping a glass of local PDO white wine over the panoramic “Belvedere”.

-GIORNO 5: SAN BIAGIO SANCTUARY - OSTUNI
+DAY 5: SANT'ORONZO SANCTUARY - OSTUNI

 This upland area is the perfect spot to admire the green expanse of olive trees, growing up from the red soil and arriving almost close to the Adriatic Sea.